GrzegorzGie21/Matrix_DW/README.md

-# Matrix_DW
+# Transformation project, i.e. Matrix - get to know the rules of the game

-Transformation project, i.e. Matrix - get to know the rules of the game
+Here will appear 5 days from the transformation project - part 1